lorerave85/ocr-demo/README.md

 After a quick inspection of the output text files we can conclude that:
-1. There is a clear difference on outcome for different page segmentation modes, with some files containing no files and others holding 10+ text lines.
+1. There is a clear difference on outcome for different page segmentation modes, with some files containing no text and others holding 10+ text lines.
 2. The font size also place a roll, as recognitions for the down scaled image tend to have less gibberish in them.
 A good example is the result comparison for segmentation mode 6.